rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 > Me: Ernest Shackleton didn't have a go bag. <br />
 > Gord: Ernest Shackleton had nothing BUT a go bag.

-One doesn't have to travel very far into the survivalist nut-job neighborhood of the Internet to find the go bag section.
+One doesn't have to venture very far into the survivalist nut-job neighborhood of the Internet to find the go bag section.

 A "go bag" is a pre-packed backpack full of survival essentials